FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-12-24-deploy-a-hugo-static-site-to-azure-with-github-actions.md

 az ad sp create-for-rbac --name "{sp-name}" --sdk-auth --role contributor --scopes /subscriptions/{subscription-id}/resourceGroups/{resource-group}/providers/Microsoft.Web/sites/{app-name}
 ```

 and added my values.
 I was then executing it via the Azure CLI.
 I used the VSCode extension [Azure CLI Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azurecli) but you can use whatever you like.
-The output was
+The output was:

 ```
 {